Sorry we can’t compare energy deals at the moment, but you can sign up to our switch alerts to know when new deals become available.

 You can save by switching, leaving you more money for the things that really matter.

-How to compare electricity with Comparethemarket
+How to compare electricity with Compare the Market

 Why should I switch electricity?

 Switching to a cheaper electricity supplier could shave pounds off your bills.
 But it’s not always about how much hard cash you could save.
 You might be fed up with poor customer service, or you might want greater visibility of how much electricity you use through an app.
-Or you might want to choose your electricity supplier based on their green credentials, and whether they supply a smart meter.
+Or you might want to choose your electricity supplier based on their green credentials, or whether they supply a smart meter.

 How long will it take to switch electricity supplier?